Parameterized discrete uniformization theorems and curvature flows for polyhedral surfaces, II: Introduction

 The paper is organized as follows.
 In Section \ref{section 2}, we study the combinatorial $\alpha$-curvature on a marked surface with a fixed triangulation and prove Theorem \ref{global rigidity theorem}.
 We also discuss the stability of combinatorial $\alpha$-flows on triangulated surfaces in Section \ref{section 2}.
 In Section \ref{section 3}, we allow the triangulation on the marked surface to be changed by edge flipping and prove Theorem \ref{discrete uniformization theorem} and Theorem \ref{last theorem}. \\

 \textbf{Acknowledgements}\\[8pt] The authors thank Dr. Tianqi Wu for communications on the details of \cite{Gu2,Gu1}.
-The research of the first author is supported by Fundamental Research Funds for the Central Universities.
+The research of the first author is supported by the Fundamental Research Funds for the Central Universities under grant no. 2042020kf0199.